 The matrix below is a sample plan for all coursework required for this program.

 1See appropriate alternatives or substitutions in "General Education Requirements".
 One of the social sciences must be ECON 2003 Principles of Economics I.

 2Statistics must be taken either fall or spring term.

-4Must include at least two courses from the biology group (BIOL 3174 Physiological Ecology, BIOL 3034 Genetics, BIOL 4064 Evolutionary Biology, BIOL 3064 Parasitology, AGPM 3104 Introduction to Entomology, BIOL 3184 Animal Behavior, BIOL 3004 Plant TaxonomyF, BIOL 4044 DendrologyF, BIOL 4094 Coastal Ecology) one W or two F courses from the physical science group (any physics course, AGSS 2014 Soils, GEOL 1014 Physical Geology, GEOL 3083 Hydrogeology), and three 3000-4000 level fisheries and wildlife courses.
+4Must include at least two courses from the biology group (BIOL 3174 Physiological Ecology, BIOL 3034 Genetics, BIOL 4064 Evolutionary Biology, BIOL 3064 Parasitology, AGPM 3104 Introduction to Entomology, BIOL 3184 Animal Behavior, BIOL 3004 Plant Taxonomy, BIOL 3033 Bioinformatics, BIOL 4043 Conservation Genetics, BIOL 4044 Dendrology, BIOL 4094 Coastal Ecology) one course from the physical science group elective (any physics course, AGSS 2014 Soils, GEOL 1014 Physical Geology), and three 3000-4000 level fisheries and wildlife elective courses.
 Sufficient additional electives to produce 120 total credit hours are required for graduation.